brtholomy/hnsw/README.md

 > These small-world networks result from the immediate drop in L(p) caused by the introduction of a few long-range edges.
 Such ‘short cuts’ connect vertices that would otherwise be much farther apart than Lrandom.
 For small p, each short cut has a highly nonlinear effect on L, contracting the distance not just between the pair of vertices that it connects, but between their immediate neighbourhoods.

+In the progression below, notice that in the regular lattice, getting from one side of the ring to the other would be inefficient.
+While in the random graph, traversing from one locale to another close by might be inefficient or even impossible:

 ![sw-series](img/2015_qdrant_sw.png)

 ---

-To demonstrate what we mean, take a look at our sample implementation:
+To demonstrate this idea in practice, take a look at our sample implementation:

 ```python
 def MakeNSW(n=20, d=4, p=0.2):